 We believe the European Electronic Money Directive provides part of the regulatory framework a Taler exchange with coins denominated in Euros would have to follow.

 What bank would guarantee the conversion between Taler coins and bank money in regular bank accounts?

 The exchange would be operated by a bank or in cooperation with a bank, and that bank would hold the funds in escrow.
 Note that this bank could be a regular bank or a central bank for a centrally banked electronic currency.
 Regardless, the bank would fall under the respective banking regulations establishing a reason why consumers would have faith in the conversion from Taler coins into regular bank money.

-Any exchange should be audited by one or more independent auditors.
+From a technical point of view, any exchange is audited by one or more independent auditors.
 Merchants and consumer wallets will report certain issues automatically to the auditors, but auditors may also provide a method for manual submission of issues.
 The auditors are expected to make their reports available to the respective regulatory authorities, or even the general public.

 We are aware of several businesses running exploratory projects or having developed working prototypes.
 We are also in discussions with several regular banks as well as several central banks about the project.
 That said, there are currently no products in the market yet, and we believe this would be premature given the state of the project (see also our bugtracker for a list of open issues).